 In Virginia, if you have declared you home as homestead property, part of it up to a certain amount may be exempted from the bankruptcy proceeding.
 You may also exempt certain financial assets such as insurance benefits and portions of retirement accounts.
 Personal property up to a specific value, such as an automobile, family pictures and heirlooms, clothing, and furniture, is exempted for homeowners in bankruptcy.
 A percentage of your wages and your “tools of the trade,” meaning equipment needed for your livelihood, are exempt.
 Your Herndon bankruptcy attorney will assess the inventory of your property with you and help you take the maximum exemptions allowed by law.

-The Law Office of Edward Gonzalez, P.C. is located at 8201 Greensboro Drive, Suite 300, McLean, Virginia 22102.
+The Law Office of Edward Gonzalez is located at 8200 Greensboro Dr, 9th Floor, McLean, Virginia 22101.
 From Herndon, take the Dulles Toll Road (Highway 267) east for about seven miles.
 Take the exit for Highway 684 S/Spring Hill Road and turn right onto Highway 684.
 After 0.8 miles, turn right on Greensboro Drive.
 The office will be on your left.

 Herndon bankruptcy lawyer Edward Gonzalez has more than 20 years’ experience successfully representing Virginia individuals and businesses.
-Contact the firm today for a free and confidential consultation about your financial future.
+Contact the firm today For a confidential consultation about your financial future.